zaffnet/nteract/PACKAGING-NOTES.md

-# Environment for Linux .deb packagin
+# Environment for Linux .deb packaging

 This section contains notes made during the initial setup of the `.deb` packaging.